tammet/json-ld-logic/README.md

 formulas in a machine-processable manner suitable for automated reasoners.

 The main goals of JSON-LD-LOGIC are:
-* Ease of understanding and writing.
+* Providing a simple format for the programmatic management of logical problems and proofs.
 * Compatibility with the [TPTP](http://tptp.org "TPTP") language used by most high-end full FOL reasoners, as described in the
   [TPTP technical manual](http://tptp.org/TPTP/TR/TPTPTR.shtml#ProblemPresentation).